gojuukaze/YTask/README.md

 var client server.Client

 func main() {
-	// clientPoolSize: Maximum number of idle connections in the client pool.
+	// clientPoolSize: Maximum number of idle connections in client pool.
 	//                 If clientPoolSize<=0, clientPoolSize=10
 	//
 	broker := ytask.Broker.NewRedisBroker("127.0.0.1", "6379", "", 0, 5)

 	// poolSize: Maximum number of idle connections in the pool.
 If poolSize<=0 use default value
-	//           default value is 10 at the client
+	//           default value is 10 at client
 	//           ---------------
 	//           对于client端，如果poolSize<=0，poolSize会设为10
 	backend := ytask.Backend.NewRedisBackend("127.0.0.1", "6379", "", 0, 5)